madskjeldgaard/hyaline.systems-public/content/_index.md

 We specialize in *software and hardware for music, art and audio*:

-- Creative coding (SuperCollider and Pure Data among other things).
+- Creative coding (SuperCollider and Pure Data etc).
 - Electronic music instrument design
 - Interactive arts and real-time audio
 - Electronics design + Arduino, Raspberry Pi, Linux and embedded
-- Audio and music production, including spatial audio
+- Audio and music production, including spatial audio and generative music
-- Generative music
+- Low-level programming in C++ and Rust
 - Teaching/talks

-Get in touch ⊂(◉‿◉)つ
+... among other things.

+Feel like getting in touch?

+Please do, we'd love to hear from you! ⊂(◉‿◉)つ

 {{< cloakemail "hello@hyaline.systems" >}}.